Ca Knowe Cairn 12th October 2025

 Today, Charlie's family left the farmhouse.
 I like them, but I don't like family politics.
 My family has been dead to me for decades.
 We have been prohibited from entering the village shop due to our observations of social dynamic; Charlie was told by the BEM awarded proprietor "take the film down or find somewhere else to get your gas and electric".

 The nearest pay station for gas and electric is located in Jedburgh, which is five miles away.
-Charlie has heart failure, has had two strokes, and is now having TLAs.
+Charlie has heart failure, has had two strokes, and is now having TIAs.
 We are both over 50, and I suffer from both complex post-traumatic stress disorder and generalised anxiety disorder.
 I know we're lucky to have our own transportation; I'm touching wood.

 28th